 2 In Advisory Opinion 2001-13, the Commission concluded that the Green Party of the United States is a national committee of a political party.
 See 2 U.S.C.
 431(14).
 3 Federal candidates must designate a principal campaign committee within 15 days after qualifying as a candidate, and the committee also becomes subject to various registration, recordkeeping, and reporting requirements.
 2 U.S.C.
 432(e)(1), 433, and 434(a); 11 CFR 101.1, 102.1, and 104.1.
 The Commission has considered either the bylaws of State party organizations or other governing documents in making these determinations.
 Advisory Opinions 2000-39 and 2000-35.
 In reviewing State party affiliates of entities that qualified as national committees of political parties under 2 U.S.C.
 431(14), the Commission has looked to evidence, either a State affiliate agreement or correspondence from the national party that attested to the relationship and role the State affiliate plays "commensurate with the day-to-day operation of [a political party] on a State level," see Advisory Opinions 1999-26 and 1992-30.
 The Commission has also found State party committee status with respect to organizations affiliated with national political parties that had not achieved national committee status or organizations that had no affiliation with any national organization.
 State committee status in these opinions was based on the existence of State bylaws detailing activities commensurate with the day-to-day operation of a party on the State level, and the placement of at least one Federal candidate on the ballot.
 Advisory Opinions 2001-02, 2000-39, 2000-35, and 2000-27.

-States.
-See Advisory Opinions 2001-06, 2001-02, and 2000-39.
+2001-06, and 2001-02.
 Therefore, the Commission concludes that the Party meets the first element.
 The second element for qualifying as a State committee of a political party, and an essential element for qualifying as a political party, is that the party organization actually obtains ballot access for one or more Federal candidates, as defined in the Act.
-Of the Federal candidates identified in your request, Mr. Nader, according to disclosure reports filed with the Commission, received or expended in excess of \$5,000 in his 2000 campaign.
-Accordingly, this individual satisfies the Act's definition of "candidate."
+Of the Federal candidates identified in your request, both Mr. Nader and Ms. Benjamin, according to disclosure reports filed with the Commission, received or expended in excess of \$5,000 in their 2000 campaigns.
+Accordingly, these individuals satisfy the Act's definition of "candidate."
 2 U.S.C.
 431(2).
-Since Mr. Nader appeared on the 2000 ballot in Ohio as a candidate of the Green Party of Ohio, the Commission concludes that the Party satisfies the definition of "political party" under the Act.
+Since Mr. Nader and Ms. Benjamin appeared on the 2000 ballot in California as a candidates of the Party, the Commission concludes that the Party satisfies the definition of "political party" under the Act.
 It thus meets the second element for establishing State committee status.

-In view of the fact that both elements discussed in this opinion have been satisfied, the Commission concludes that the Green Party of Ohio qualifies as the State committee of a political party under the Act and Commission regulations.
+In view of the fact that both elements discussed in this opinion have been satisfied, the Commission concludes that the Green Party of California qualifies as the State committee of a political party under the Act and Commission regulations.
 This response constitutes an advisory opinion concerning the application of the Act, or regulations prescribed by the Commission, to the specific transaction or activity set forth in your request.
 See 2 U.S.C.
 437f.
+Sincerely, (signed) David M. Mason Chairman Enclosures (AOs 2002-03, 2001-13, 2001-06, 2001-02, 2000-39, 2000-35, 2000-27, 1999-26, and 1992-30)